What is Smartphone Insurance and Should You Get One?

 Phone insurance coverage differs in the Philippines but the following features are typically part of a basic mobile protection plan.
 Check with your provider for the following phone insurance features.

 Did your phone suddenly fall from your lap?
 Or maybe someone accidentally knocked it off the table?
 Such incidents are considered an accidental damage.
 In simpler terms, accidental damage means an “unintentional one-off incident that breaks your device or its contents”.
+Insurance for damaged mobile devices is the most common feature from different providers.

 Devices damaged by liquid isn’t old news.
 It’s actually one of the most common reasons behind a broken phone.
 Phone insurance typically covers devices damaged by water and other kinds of liquid.
 Make sure this phone insurance coverage is part of your plan.